StevenTammen/bibledocs.org/content/questions-and-answers/self-generated/on-honoring-and-obeying-parents/_index.md

 {{% toggleable-content %}}

-### Content
+### Content {#scripture-is-clear-that-we-are-to-honor-and-obey-our-parents-content}

-### Q: I don't agree with what my parents want for me.
-Do I need to do exactly what they say?
+#### Q: I don't agree with what my parents want for me.
+Do I need to do exactly what they say? {#scripture-is-clear-that-we-are-to-honor-and-obey-our-parents-q-i-don-t-agree-with-what-my-parents-want-for-me-do-i-need-to-do-exactly-what-they-say}

 So, I know one of the ten commandments is to honor my parents, but they drive me crazy and want to pick out my life for me, even though I don't want what they want for me.
 What should I do?
 Do I need to submit myself to them and do exactly as they say?
 Or can I "honor" them while still choosing my own path?

-### Some direct quotes from scripture: honoring parents
+#### Some direct quotes from scripture: honoring parents {#scripture-is-clear-that-we-are-to-honor-and-obey-our-parents-some-direct-quotes-from-scripture-honoring-parents}

- {#scripture-is-clear-that-we-are-to-honor-and-obey-our-parents-content-q-i-don-t-agree-with-what-my-parents-want-for-me-do-i-need-to-do-exactly-what-they-say-so-i-know-one-of-the-ten-commandments-is-to-honor-my-parents-but-they-drive-me-crazy-and-want-to-pick-out-my-life-for-me-even-though-i-don-t-want-what-they-want-for-me-what-should-i-do-do-i-need-to-submit-myself-to-them-and-do-exactly-as-they-say-or-can-i-honor-them-while-still-choosing-my-own-path-some-direct-quotes-from-scripture-honoring-parents}{{< subjects >}}
+{{< subjects >}}
 <a href="/subject-index/#parents-honoring-scripture-about">Parents > Honoring > Scripture about</a>
 {{< /subjects >}}